robertd99/OSMImportUpdate3.0/README.md

-Edited: \n
+Edited:
-  landusages.sql: \n
+  landusages.sql:
-  -only convert polygons, not lines and points \n
+  -only convert polygons, not lines and points
-    -only convert polygons with the correct subclassname as specified by OSM \n -only computing the ST_Area of polygons where ST_IsValid = '1' (true), preventing negative Areas so the conversion doesnt fail \n\n
+    -only convert polygons with the correct subclassname as specified by OSM -only computing the ST_Area of polygons where ST_IsValid = '1' (true), preventing negative Areas so the conversion doesnt fail

-  waterareas.sql: \n
+  waterareas.sql:
-    -only convert polygons with the correct classificationid \n -only computing the ST_Area of polygons where ST_IsValid = '1' (true), preventing negative Areas so the conversion doesnt fail \n
+    -only convert polygons with the correct classificationid -only computing the ST_Area of polygons where ST_IsValid = '1' (true), preventing negative Areas so the conversion doesnt fail

   OSMExtractor.java:
     -commented out: "System.err.println("could not find all members of relation (ok when not importing whole world): osm_id: " +